 The best preparation is participation – come to worship, meet people, and take part in our different ministries and activities.
 We do not do “New Member Classes” because membership isn’t so much about you knowing the right things or conforming to some ideal.
 Membership is about naming you as beloved and affirming you are right where you need to be in your faith journey.
 That being said, please reach out to Pastor Trent (trent@messiahmission.org or 832-253-3570) if you need to process or discuss anything before deciding to accept the invitation to membership.

 Messiah formally welcomes new members during Sunday worship services several points in the year – typically at Easter, the beginning and/or end of Summer, and around Thanksgiving or the start of Advent.
 If baptism is a part of your journey to membership, that can be done on the same day or on a different Sunday.
+Members are welcomed through a special set of prayers called the Rite of Welcome.
+During this rite you are introduced to the congregation, we collectively profess the Apostles' Creed, and you and the congregation make commitments to one another (to pray for one another, to support one another, and to engage in fellowship, the study of Scripture, and reception of the sacraments).
+The rite concludes with celebrating your presence among as we say: "You are beloved, and your presence here is a gift!"

 That is perfectly fine.
 You can worship, serve, and participate in our life together without becoming a formal member.
 We encourage you to take your time, ask questions, and discern when you feel ready to take this next step.
 At the same time, we hope you will come to view membership not as something you have to prove or earn.
 It is truly a freely offered gift of this community’s affirmation that you are a beloved child of God and that we welcome and honor you as such.